gideonoludeyi/sklearn-introduction/docs/object-oriented-programming.md

 2. Inheritance (OOP)
 3. Estimators
 4. Transformers
-5. BaseEstimator & TransformerMixin API
+5. Writing Custom Estimators & Transformers
+6. Pipeline
-6. Common Scikit-learn modules
+7. Common Scikit-learn modules

 **What is Object-Oriented Programming?**
 A style of programming that emphasizes the use of _objects_ to represent and process data in a program.